What is a “KN” Car?

 How “KN” Came From “KIA”

-Discover our inventory of new and used ‘KN cars’ at Bridgewater Kia today — including the Telluride, EV6, K5, Niro Hybrid and more!
+Discover our inventory of new and used ‘KN cars’ at Bridgewater Kia today — including the Telluride, EV6, K5, K4 and more!
 View Inventory.

 A Brief History of the Kia Logo